Daniel J. Frey

 When I see an elderly woman stumble and fall.

-When I see a man stand on the corner lost.
+When I see a man standing on the corner, lost.

 When I see a girl disobey the traffic laws.

-When I see a boy take a hoody from the store.
+When I see a boy take a hoodie from the store.

 I say not me.

-When I hear the angry voice of a man, who lost his job.
+When I hear the angry voice of a man who has lost his job.

-When I hear a young person's song beat my ears.
+When I hear a young person's song, it beats my ears.

 When I hear the cry of another woman's child.